Dynamics 365 Field Service ROI — What Actually Pays Back

 This is the single highest-value metric in field service operations.
 A callback costs you dispatch time, a second truck roll, and delayed revenue recognition.
 More importantly, it damages customer satisfaction in a way that affects renewals and service agreement retention.
 Field Service helps first-time fix rate by surfacing equipment history, previous work orders, and required parts before the tech leaves the shop.
 But the system only helps if your data is there — which means the parts database, equipment records, and service history have to be loaded and maintained.

 A 5-point improvement in first-time fix rate (say, from 70% to 75%) on a 25-tech company doing 15 calls/day typically saves 2–3 truck rolls per day.
-At $150 fully-loaded cost per truck roll, that's $300–$450/day, or $75k–$112k/year.
-That's a real number.
+Once you account for the fully-loaded cost of a truck roll, those avoided callbacks add up to meaningful annual savings.
+That's a real, bankable gain.

 2. Drive Time / Route Optimization